 We know that we will have to make significant improvements to meet our new waste goal to divert 80 percent of the waste from landfill for our U.S. facilities by the end of 2020.
-By comparison, we diverted only 29 percent of our waste from our U.S. stores in 2014.
 This is the first time we have set a goal on such a broad scale, and we are still exploring potential solutions.
-Our efforts focus on the boxes, hangers and plastic wrapping used to transport and protect our clothes as they move from distribution centers to stores.
-Reusing or recycling this packaging poses numerous challenges – for example, the nature of our lease arrangements with landlords and real estate developers often limits our influence over how waste is managed in our stores.

-We set a new goal to divert 80 percent of the waste produced by our U.S. facilities by the end of 2020.
+We are working towards diverting 80 percent of the waste produced by our U.S. facilities by the end of 2020.

 Our efforts focus on the boxes, hangers and plastic wrapping used to transport and protect our clothes as they move from distribution centers to stores.

 We are engaged with our brands, suppliers and the greater apparel industry to achieve our goal.
 For example, we are working with the Retail Industry Leaders Association (RILA), which has convened retailers and major landlords to explore ways to collect and recycle these major waste streams.
 In 2014, we diverted 29% of our waste from our U.S. stores.
 We are currently reassessing our methodology to calculate waste production and diversion and look forward to reporting our progress in the future.